The “safe country of origin” concept has been introduced in Italian legislation by Decree Law 113/2018, implemented by L 132/2018.

 The Questura shall inform the applicant that if he or she comes from a designated country of safe origin, his or her application may be rejected.

 An application submitted by applicants coming from a safe country of origin can be rejected as manifestly unfounded, whether under the regular procedure or the accelerated procedure.
-In this case the decision rejecting the application is based on the fact that the person concerned has not shown that there are serious reasons to believe that the designated safe country of origin is not safe in relation to his or her particular situation.
+In this case the decision rejecting the application is based on the fact that the person concerned has not shown that there are serious reasons to believe that the designated safe country of origin is not safe in relation to their particular situation.

 Following the entry into force of the safe countries of origin list, the CNDA issued two circulars, on 28 October 2019 and 31 October 2019, giving directives to the Territorial Commissions on the application of the new provisions.
 In particular the CNDA assumed that the inclusion of a country of origin in the safe countries list introduces an absolute presumption of safety, which can be overcome only with a contrary proof presented by the asylum seeker.
 CNDA also underlined that, in the event of rejection, the applications should always be regarded as manifestly unfounded applications.
-Consequently, appeals would not have an automatic suspensive effect of the refusal and they should be proposed in the halved terms provided by law in such cases.

 However, an overall exam of the rules of the Procedure Decree shows that the manifestly unfounded decision is only one of the possible outcomes of the examination of the asylum application when the applicant comes from a country designated as safe.

 In practice, according to ASGI’s experience, Territorial Commissions did not reject as manifestly unfounded all asylum applications in case of safe country of origin in 2021 nor in 2022.